TheArchimedean/scholar-scraper/README.md

 A larger csv with all previous files concatenated is also created and stored in the main directory.
 This contains all previous information in one place.
+After each search query, the papers and academic details are added to the existing large csv, so that in the case of a crash, at least some information is salvaged.

+IMPORTANT: The program does NOT append the csv - it writes a new one each time
+	   it is run so be careful when running the script that you have an existing copy backed up elsewhere if it is important.